 Outsourcing software development – The art of not going too far at offshoring & body leasing in IT

 You can build software and mobile apps anywhere in the world.
-IT services are not cheap and looking for options offshore is natural for every business owner.
+IT services are not cheap and looking for offshore alternatives is natural for every business owner.
 If you got the money, there’s someone ready to take it.